Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 > ### Notes
 > 1. Python also supports binary distribution in the form of wheel packages, and source distribution can come directly from the version control system.
 >
 > 2. Swift Package Manager recently added support for wrapping binary frameworks (*.xcframework archives) in a package.
-The Swift Package meta-data in the ```Package.swift``` file still needs to be hosted in a repository, but the package itself can be a binary.
+The Swift Package metadata in the ```Package.swift``` file still needs to be hosted in a repository, but the package itself can be a binary.
 >
 > 3. Whilst Swift Packager Manager only supports one package per repository, a single package can define multiple _Products_ which allow you to control which parts of the code is built.